jeffchen1118/django-amazingtutors/README.md

 ### Existing Features

-- **Navigation Bar**
+### **Navigation Bar**

-- The navigation bar is available on index and lesson_detail pages.
+-The navigation bar is available on index and lesson_detail pages.
 It is fully responsive and provides links to all the areas of the website, lesson links are only presented based on whether the user is authenticated and logged in or not.
 Users are able to navigate on any size device with a burger menu with dropdown for small devices. users can easily click on the site logo to returnm back to the landing page.

   Desktop